jkazimierczak/latex-devcontainer/README.md

 3. Reopen your project with selecting `Remote-Containers: Reopen in Container` from VS Code Command Pallette (`CTRL+SHIFT+P`).
 4. Open any of your `.tex` files and click "Build" icon.

 Optionally you can also copy `.vscode/settings.json`.
+It contains:

-It contains basic Overleaf-like setup for compiling PDFs and hides some temporary files from the project navigation.
-It also configs the extension to rebuild output PDF on file save.
+- basic Overleaf-like setup for compiling PDFs,
+- hides some temporary files from the project navigation,
+- configures the extension to recompile PDF on file save,
+- sets the default formatter to [`tex-fmt`](https://github.com/WGUNDERWOOD/tex-fmt).

 ## Using Git